Galie Lab

 A new way to dynamically tune extracellular matrix mechanics

 The mechanical properties of the extracellular matrix surrounding blood vessels are known to affect vascular integrity and function.
 Our laboratory has developed an approach to use magnetic particles to dynamically control the mechanical properties of the matrix surrounding our vascular models.
 We are currently using this method to mimic the time-dependent changes in spinal cord mechanics that happen in the aftermath of an injury.
-Our goal is to learn how cells respond to these changes and contribute to the development and progression of the glial scar that follows injury, so that new therapeutic strategies can be developed to reverse these processes and help patients recover motor and sensory function.
+Our goal is to learn how cells respond to these changes and contribute to the development and progression of the glial scar that follows injury so that new therapeutic strategies can be developed to reverse these processes and help patients recover motor and sensory function.

-Copyright © 2022 Galie Lab - All Rights Reserved.
+Copyright © 2025 Galie Lab - All Rights Reserved.